 Palermo cruise port

-The port of Palermo serves both cruise ships and ferries.
-It is located approximately a 25-minute walk from the city center and Palermo Cathedral, the prominent city landmark.
-Palermo Marina is located approximately a 10-15 minute walk from the port.
+The cruise pier sits about a 25-30 minute walk from the city center and Palermo Cathedral, so you can reach the main sights on foot.
+Palermo Marina is about 10–15 minutes on foot from the port.

 Port of Palermo - Palermo cruise port